bagnalla/zar/python/zar/README.md

 x = rand() % n # Assign x random value from [0,n)
 ```

-but this method suffers from modulo biasq when `n` is not a power of
+but this method suffers from modulo bias when `n` is not a power of 2,
-2, causing some values to occur with higher probability than others
+causing some values to occur with higher probability than others (see,
-(see, e.g., [this
+e.g., [this
 article](https://research.kudelskisecurity.com/2020/07/28/the-definitive-guide-to-modulo-bias-and-how-to-avoid-it/)
 for more information on modulo bias).
-This package provides a uniform
+Zarpy provides a uniform sampler
-sampler that is guaranteed for any integer `0 < n` to generate samples
+that is guaranteed for any integer `0 < n` to generate samples from
-from `[0,n)` with probability `1/n` of each:
+`[0,n)` with probability `1/n` of each:

 ```python
 from zarpy import build_die, roll